International investor concerns mount over China's tech rout

 Monday’s selloff was triggered by a clampdown on the $100-billion private education industry which sent shares of tutoring providers such as New Oriental Education & Tech Group and Scholar Education Group down more than 45%.

-U.S. ETF firm ARK Invest, headed by celebrity fund manager Cathie Wood, said it had dumped shares of Alibaba , Baidu , JD.com , Tencent , KE Holdings (BEKE.N) and Byd .
+U.S. ETF firm ARK Invest, headed by celebrity fund manager Cathie Wood, said it had dumped shares of Alibaba, Baidu, JD.com, Tencent, KE Holdings and Byd.

-The firm has also begun cutting stakes in JD.com and game-streaming company Huya (HUYA.N) since Beijing launched a crackdown on ride-hailing company Didi Global (DIDI.N).
+The firm has also begun cutting stakes in JD.com and game-streaming company Huya since Beijing launched a crackdown on ride-hailing company Didi Global.

 Tuesday’s heavy falls in Asia also included delivery platform Meituan, which dropped 17%, and ecommerce company Alibaba, which tumbled nearly 8%

-Tencent and Alibaba account for 10% of MSCI’s $8 trillion Emerging Market index (.MSCIEF).
+Tencent and Alibaba account for 10% of MSCI’s $8 trillion Emerging Market index.
 Chinese firms make up around 37% of the index, up from 17% a decade ago.

 Investment banks estimate U.S. investors hold about $1 trillion of Chinese internet and tech stocks, or have U.S. listings known as American Depositary Receipts (ADRs) that Washington has also been clamping down on over the past year.